ArshAli911/Trust-Boundary-Visualizer/README.md

 # Trust Boundary Visualizer

-Trust Boundary Visualizer is a small full-stack project for modeling distributed systems as directed graphs and then reasoning about trust transitions, attack paths, identity propagation issues, and privilege-escalation patterns.
+Trust Boundary Visualizer is a full-stack tool for modeling distributed systems as directed graphs and reasoning about trust transitions, attack paths, identity propagation issues, and privilege-escalation patterns.
+Build your architecture visually, then analyze it to surface security findings.

-This README is not just a setup guide.
-It is the project map and the working contract for how changes should be made in this repository.

 ## Repository Structure

-Source files currently present in the repository:

 ```text
 Trust-Boundary-Visualizer/